• Skip to primary navigation

 Instructions

-• First of all, put the whole hazelnuts in a mug and pour lukewarm water over them.
+- First of all, put 3/4 cup raw hazelnuts with skins on in a mug and pour lukewarm water over them.
 Let them stand for about an hour.
 The nuts will soften slightly in the water.

-• In a large mixing bowl, add the flour, sugar, vanilla paste, egg yolk, and butter, chopped into smaller pieces.
+- In a large mixing bowl, add 1 and 1/3 cups all-purpose flour, 1/3 cup powdered sugar, 1/2 teaspoon vanilla extract, 1 egg yolk, and 1 stick unsalted butter (cold) cut into smaller pieces.

-• Dump the mass onto a work surface and use your hands to finish it into a smooth, slightly sticky dough.
-Be patient, and don't work hastily.
+- Dump the mass onto a work surface and use your hands to finish it into a smooth, slightly sticky dough.
+Be patient with the process.
 The dough may seem too powdery at first, but as you go on, the butter will soften, and everything will come together beautifully.

-• Line a baking sheet with parchment paper.
+- Line a baking sheet with parchment paper.
 I always grease the baking sheet a little to ensure the paper sticks well.
-Place the cookies on the lined baking sheet and bake in a preheated oven at 340 °F (170 °C) for 13 minutes.
+Place the cookies on the lined baking sheet and bake in a preheated oven at 340 °F for 14 minutes.

 Notes